slickplaid/node-slack-mailgun/README.md

 		hook: 'url', // Required.
 The hook URL for posting messages to slack.
 	},
 	templates: { // Options for templates
+		// You can make this for any event type Mailgun sends
 		all: function(variables, callback) { // callback(error, [string|array]);
 			// Do your magic
 			// We will not do any manipulation on the string or array you return to us.